Angelo1211/HybridRenderingEngine/README.md

 ## Development Timeline & Planned Features

-The first development cycle began September 2018 and concluded late November 2018 with the inclusion of Image Based Lighting and the release of the first stable version: [HRE 0.01 "Aachen"]().
+The first development cycle began September 2018 and concluded December 2018 with the inclusion of Image Based Lighting and the release of the first stable version: HRE 0.01 "Aachen".
 For the next couple of months I'll be tackling the issues outlined in the [Projects section](https://github.com/Angelo1211/HybridRenderingEngine/projects) beginning with fixes for the remaining non-critical bugs and then moving on to a major re-write of the material system.
 The following is a a list of the engine features I aim to include over the coming months, it's obviously subject to change and all that stuff.

 #### Update #1: Materials & Shadow Mapping
  * Full material system re-write to decouple mesh & textures.